Currency Pairs Correlation in Forex Market: Cross Currency Pairs

 How to use the currency pairs correlation to predict the direction of the market?

-When I have a signal with a pair, but I need confirmation to take the position, I refer to the correlated currency pairs or cross currency pairs and look for the confirmation.
-For example I see a MACD Divergence in USDCAD four hours chart but there is no close support breakout in USDCAD four hours or one hour chart.
-I want to take a short position but I just need a confirmation.
+When there is a signal formed with a pair that have to be confirmed to form a trade setup, I refer to the correlated currency pairs or cross currency pairs and look for the confirmation.
+For example I see a MACD Divergence in USDCAD four hours chart, but there is no close support breakout in USDCAD four hours or one hour chart.
+I want to take a short position, but I just need a confirmation.
 If I wait for the confirmation, it can become too late and I may miss the chance.
 I check a correlated currency pair like USDSGD and if I see a support breakout in it, I take the short position with USDCAD.
 Now the question is why I don’t take the short position with USDSGD and I use its support breakout to go short with USDCAD?
 I do it because USDCAD movements are stronger and more profitable.
-I use USDSGD just as an indicator to trade USCAD.
+I use USDSGD just as an indicator to trade USDCAD.

-Sometimes, some correlated currency pairs don’t move in the way that they are supposed to move.
+Sometimes, some correlated currency pairs don’t move the way they are supposed to.
 For example EURUSD and USDJPY go up at the same time, whereas they usually move against each other.
-It can happen when Euro value goes up and USD value doesn’t have a significant change, but at the same time JPY value goes down, because of some reason.
+It can happen when Euro value goes up and USD value doesn’t have a significant change, but at the same time JPY value goes down, for some reason.
 In these cases, you can use the below table to find and trade the currency pair that its movement is intensified by an unusual movement in two other currency pairs.
 In this example, if EURUSD and USDJPY go up at the same time, EURJPY will go up much stronger (see the below chart).

-The below chart includes almost all of these unusual movements and their results on the third currency pair.
+The below chart includes almost all of these unusual movements and their impact on the third currency pair.

 Leave a comment: